 RenderPartial to String in ASP.NET MVC

-October 12th, 2009 by Kevin
+October 12th, 2009 by kevin

 About a year ago I released some code that allowed you to render a partial view to a string inside your controllers in ASP.NET MVC (beta, at the time).
 While this solution worked, it required a whole bunch of code to achieve a fairly simple goal.
 Well, a lot has changed in the MVC world, and rendering a partial view to string has, thankfully, become much, much easier.
 (Thanks to Martin where I originally got this code from!)